Viktoriya Tomova: 2021: WTA 1000 debut, WTA Tour semifinal

 In March, she made her debut at the WTA 1000-level Dubai Tennis Championships entering the main draw as a lucky loser.
 She lost in the first round to 10th seed Elise Mertens.

 In April, Tomova reached for the first time in her career the semifinals of a WTA 250 tournament at the Copa Colsanitas with a three-set victory over Nuria Párrizas Díaz.
 She lost her semifinal match to fifth seed Tamara Zidanšek.
 As a result, she reached a new career-high of world No. 122 in the singles rankings, on 10 May 2021.

 At the Serbia Open, she advanced to the semifinals as a lucky loser, winning two matches in the same day after two days of postponement due to rain.
 She lost her semifinal to the eventual champion, fourth seed Paula Badosa.
 As a result of this run, Tomova rose 15 spots to No. 108.
 On 28 June, she reached a new career-best ranking of No. 104.

-In August, Tomova entered the main draw of her first Grand Slam tournament for the season, coming through qualifying rounds at the US Open as a lucky loser where she lost to Lauren Davis.
+In August, Tomova entered the main draw of her first major for the season, coming through qualifying rounds at the US Open as a lucky loser where she lost to Lauren Davis.
 At the WTA 125 Open Internacional de Valencia, she reached again the semifinals for the first time at this level and finished the year ranked No. 116 in singles, a new best year-end season ranking.